Twisol/mushclient/lua/readme.txt

 2. Unzip and untar the file

-3. Copy all files from src/ (EXCEPT the Makefile) to lua/ in the MUSHclient source.
+3. Copy all files from src/ (except Makefile, lua.c, and luac.c) to lua/ in the MUSHclient source.